DoctorNullptr/micro-bench/README.md

 ## Prerequisites

-`google-benchmark` is required to build this project; it is cloned and added a subdirectory.
+`google-benchmark` is required to build this project; it is cloned and added as a subdirectory.

 ```shell
 # at the toplevel of the source tree